 Designed around a printed circuit board with four terminals (male pins), this system plugs into any TIPM-7 fuse box to test and bypass a faulty fuel pump relay using available current from your M37 fuse slot and K4 relay.
 There is no need to cut harness wires, remove the TIPM, visit your dealer, or reprogram the TIPM.
 The following electrical connections to the vehicle's fuse slots are used: Run/start signal (M37), fuel pump relay output (M25 far side), and power output to the fuel pump (M25 near side).
 Installation requires no special skills and can be accomplished in 5 minutes with no vehicle downtime.
-Once the system is installed, your vehicle’s fuel pump will receive power with full remote start capabilities and no limitations.
+Once the system is installed (positioned over your existing fuses), your vehicle’s fuel pump will receive power with full remote start capabilities and no limitations.

 TIPM Plug-In Relay System Lite

 Optional ground wire to permit onboard diagnostic LEDs to illuminate

 Bypass your faulty fuel pump relay to stay on the road and drive like you normally do

 Prevents "stuck on" faulty fuel pump relays from draining your battery

 Will provide power to your fuel pump if the faulty fuel pump relay cannot

 Test your existing faulty fuel pump relay with LED feedback to determine if it's faulty